YES!

 By combining the cells of real animals - lizards, for example, in the case of a dragon - with a sort of high-speed intelligent design, GeneDupe scientists will create cell patterns and DNA for monsters.

-Right now, the beasts have not left the computer.
-But they will soon, according to Dr. Paolo Fril, chairman and chief scientific officer for GeneDupe in San Melito, California.
+now, the beasts have not left the computer.
+But they will soon, according to Dr. Paolo Fril, chairman and chief scientific officer for GeneDupe in San Melito, California."This involves synthesizing, with actual DNA, the genetic material that the computer models predict will produce the mythical creatures," reported The Economist.

 "The synthetic DNA is then inserted into a cell that has had its natural nucleus removed.
 The result, Dr Fril and his commercial backers hope, will be a real live dragon, unicorn or what have you."